johnmn3/injest/README.md

 ```
 That's a _six times_ speedup!

-Perhaps that speedup would not be so drastic if we tested both versions in _advanced_ compile mode.
+Perhaps that speedup would not be so large if we tested both versions in _advanced_ compile mode.
 Then the difference in speed might come closer to the Clojure version.
 In any case, this is some very low-hanging performance fruit.
 ## Extending `injest`
 The `injest.state` namespaces provides the `reg-xf!` and `reg-pxf!` macros that can take one or more transducers.
 Only stateless transducers (or, more precisely, transducers that can be used safely within a parallel `fold` or `pipeline` context) should be registered with `reg-pxf!`. `injest`'s thread macros will then include those functions when deciding which forms should be treated as transducers.
 You should only need to call `reg-xf!` in one of your initially loaded namesapces.
 ```clojure